PouceHeure/pouco2000/readme.md

 3. inside loop method:
    1. call the update method of the handle

-> Some examples has beed developed and added to the librarie.
+> Some examples has been developed and added to the librarie.
 Theses examples can be loaded from the arduino IDE (file -> Examples -> pouco2000_ard).

 ### Warning
 The library has been developed and tested on the following boards: